 Cayenne Pepper Uses

 Cayenne pepper uses are unbridled in a number of cuisines from Cajun to Mexican to various Asian foods.
-Cayenne peppers may be used either as a powder of in their whole form in such dishes as Sichuan foods of vinegar based sauces.
-Fruit from the plant is usually dried and ground or pulped and baked into cakes which are in turn ground and sifted for use.
+Cayenne peppers may be used either as a powder in their whole form in such dishes as Sichuan foods of vinegar based sauces.
+Fruit from the plant is usually dried and ground or pulped and baked into cakes, which are in turn ground and sifted for use.

-The fruit of the cayenne pepper is high in vitamin A and also contains vitamins B6, E, C as well as riboflavin, potassium and manganese.
-Cayenne peppers have also long been used as an herbal supplement and have been mentioned as far back as the 17th century in the book, “Complete Herbal” by Nicholas Culpeper.
+The fruit of the cayenne pepper is high in vitamin A and also contains vitamins B6, E, and C as well as riboflavin, potassium, and manganese.
+Cayenne peppers have long been used as an herbal supplement and have been mentioned as far back as the 17th century in the book, “Complete Herbal” by Nicholas Culpeper.